Motormouth: Influencers who drive sponsored cars might sway their followers into driving the same cars, but only in a dream world

 A social-media star who drives around in a certain new car could create a star car of sorts, but this kind of product endorsement only works on the impressionable.

 It is not enough for the impressionable people in question to merely notice the car being driven around by their favourite celebrity (minor or major, aspiring or established, fringe or mainstream).
-They also need to put their money whether their mouth is and buy the car, or at least take it for a test-drive at the showroom so that the client can determine whether the celebrity endorsement was effective enough to justify the investment.
+They also need to put their money where their mouth is and buy the car, or at least take it for a test-drive at the showroom so that the client can determine whether the celebrity endorsement was effective enough to justify the investment.

 Of course, buying a car just because it is endorsed by someone you follow/idolise would be much harder and many times more expensive than getting a gadget, fashion item, or household appliance.